 If you're the DIY type who changes your own oil, you probably return the used oil back to the retailer for recycling.
 But that brings up a good question: if it can be recycled and used again, why even change it at all?
 It's not that the oil goes bad, but the oil in your engine becomes contaminated and loses efficiency.
 You want clean oil lubricating your engine, not contaminants and grit.

 The slight clearance between moving parts—say, between piston rings and cylinder walls—allows trace amounts of burned fuel to mix with the oil, contaminating it.
 Over time, these contaminants will turn your oil dark.
 The oil filter keeps a lot of that junk from circulating in your engine, but it has a limited capacity.
-When the filter can no longer keep the contaminants out of your oil, it's time for an oil change.
+When the filter can no longer keep the contaminants out of your motor oil, it's time for an oil change.
 If you go too long without one, the contaminants build up and can cause costly sludge issues.

 How Many Miles?